Tania de Jong: Early life

 Her maternal grandmother Slawa Duldig kept her folding umbrella secret until she had secured a patent.

 De Jong was born in Arnhem, the Netherlands, to her Dutch father and Austrian mother, both of whom escaped the Holocaust.
 Her parents met at the 1961 Maccabiah Games in Israel.
 De Jong's mother Eva de Jong-Duldig was a Dutch national tennis champion, a Federation Cup player for Australia, and a three-time quarter-finalist at the Wimbledon Championships.

 She also won gold medals at the 1957 Maccabiah Games and the 1961 Maccabiah Games in Israel.

 De Jong's maternal grandfather, Karl Duldig, a Polish refugee living in Vienna who escaped the Holocaust with his family, ultimately landing in Australia, was a Vienna-trained sculptor.
-Her maternal grandmother, Slawa Duldig, also trained as a sculptor in Vienna, and invented the world's first modern folding umbrella.
+Her maternal grandmother, Slawa Duldig, also trained as a sculptor in Vienna, and notably invented a type of folding umbrella which she then patented.
 Her maternal grandparents’ former home in Melbourne's now operates as a museum named the 'Duldig Studio'.

 De Jong and her parents moved from the Netherlands to Melbourne, Australia, when de Jong was one year old.